greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 After validation is completed, a notification appears indicating that the Validation results are ready.
 To view the results click on the Data Asset **Validations** tab.

-You can see that while automatically-generated Expectation has passed, the two Expectation that you manually added have both failed.
+You can see that while automatically-generated Expectations have passed, the two Expectations that you manually added have both failed.
 You can investigate why they've failed by clicking on the **Validations** tab and then clicking on the most recent validation run on the lefthand side.

 <img src="img/validation_result_1.png" alt="Validation results with passing and failing Expectations" style="width:700px;"/><br>